 We normally use the word "conclusion" to refer to that last section or paragraph or a document.
 Actually, however, the word refers more to a specific type of final section.
-If we were going to be fussy about it, this section should be called "Final Sections."
+If we were going to be fussy about it, the current chapter should be called "Final Sections," which covers all possibilities.

 There seem to be at least four ways to end a report: a summary, a true conclusion, an afterword, and nothing.
 Yes, it is possible to end a document with no conclusion (or "final section") whatsoever.
 However, in most cases, that's a bit like slamming the phone down without even saying good-bye.
 More often, the final section is some combination of the first three ways of ending the document.

 One common way to wrap up a report is to review and summarize the high points.
 If your report is rather long, complex, heavily detailed, and if you want your readers to come away with the right perspective, a summary is in order.
 For short reports, summaries can seem absurd—the reader thinks "You've just told me that!"
 Summaries need to read as if time has passed, things have settled down, and the writer is viewing the subject from higher ground.

 The three main freezing techniques are the direct method, the indirect method, and the hydrate method.
 Each has some adavantage over the others, but all three freezing methods have distinct advantages over other methods of desalination.
 Because freezing methods operate at such low temperatures, scaling and corrosion of pipe and other equipment is greatly reduced.
 In non-freezing methods, corrosion is a great problem that is difficult and expensive to prevent.
 Freezing processes also allow the use of plastic and other protective coatings on steel equipment to prevent corrosion, a measure that cannot be taken in other methods that require high operating temperatures.